WASP-SYSTEMS/mock-cp/README.md

 dependencies and initial steps that should be taken.

 First, to use this repository in a development (pre-game) environment, the following dependencies are required.
 Note, the tested (default) operating system is Ubuntu 22.04.

 ```bash
 - docker >= 24.0.5
 - GNU make >= 4.3
 - yq >= 4
 ```

+**NOTE:** Due to recent changes in newer kernels, some sanitizers can encounter undesirable behaviors because the default value for `vm.mmap_rnd_bits` was increased to 32.
+More details can be found here: https://bugs.launchpad.net/ubuntu/+source/linux/+bug/2056762.
+The CP Docker container will issue a warning if it finds that the host setting for `vm.mmap_rnd_bits` is above 28, which was the old default.
+This can be quieted by overriding the host setting with `sudo sysctl vm.mmap_rnd_bits=28`.

 Prior to using `run.sh`, the CP source code repositories specified in the `project.yaml` file must be obtained.
 Assuming the proper repository access